 | Core principle | The algorithm is free.
 Access mechanism for spam prevention only. |

 The Computational Materials Discovery Platform is an operational research system within the SOST ecosystem.
 It uses dedicated ML models (CGCNN, ALIGNN-Lite) and heuristic algorithms, not the ConvergenceX mining engine.
 Current predictions are baseline GNN estimates (MAE ~0.15 eV/atom for formation energy) and should not be treated as experimental measurements.
 Novelty assessment is relative to the ingested corpus only, not all published scientific literature.
 The platform does not yet perform DFT validation, phonon stability calculations, or experimental verification.
 Generated candidates are heuristic hypotheses requiring further computational or experimental validation.
-The code is open-source (MIT License) and all limitations are documented honestly in every response.
+The code is open source (MIT License β fully open source